-Prerequisite: Admission to the Vocational Nursing Program.
-All concurrent VNSG courses within the designated semester are required.
-All concurrent Semester I or equivalent VNSG courses for initial entry.
-Successful completion of this course within the past two years qualifies for exemption for vocational nursing student reentry.
+Prerequisite: Admission to the Vocational Nursing Program. aAll concurrent Semester I or equivalent VNSG courses for initial entry.
+Successful completion of this course within the past two years qualifies for exemption for the vocational nursing reentry student.

 Introduction to the principles and theories of positive mental health and human behaviors.
 Topics include emotional responses, coping mechanisms, and therapeutic communication skills.
-This is an online course and requires students to effectively manage time and utilize self-discipline to be successful.